pydash/pydash/README.md

 - 👋 Hi, I’m @pydash
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Data Structures and Algorithms in C++
-- 💞️ I’m looking to collaborate with anything that is cool
+- 💞️ I’m looking to collaborate with anything cool
 - 📫 How to reach me on social media: Daniel Mark Sarabusing
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to cook and run